Jigarkumar25/rideau-canal-sensor-simulation/README.md

 ## Prerequisites

-Before running the simulator, you must have:
+Before running the simulator, we must have:

 - Python 3 installed
 - An active Azure IoT Hub